Katie Ledecky heading to her fourth Olympics, wins 400M freestyle at U.S. trials | TSN

 Ledecky heading to her fourth Olympics, wins 400M freestyle at U.S. trials

+She makes qualifying for the Olympics look so much easier than it is.
+Ledecky became just the ninth U.S. swimmer to qualify at least four times for the sport's grandest stage.

+“I pride myself on that consistency,” she said.
+“Sometimes it can be tough to feel you're not having a breakthrough.
+But being really consistent is something I'm really happy with.
+I've learned to really enjoy training and take advantage of the moment.”

-Cheered on by a crowd of 20,689 at the home of the NFL's Indianapolis Colts, Ledecky touched the wall in 3 minutes, 58.35 seconds.
+Cheered on by a crowd of 20,689 at the home of the NFL's Indianapolis Colts, Ledecky touched the wall in the temporary pool in 3 minutes, 58.35 seconds.

 She improved on her time of 3:59.99 in the morning preliminaries and set herself up to make a run at another gold against a loaded field at the Paris Games.

+Titmus is coming off an Australian trials where she broke the world record in the 200 free and barely missed knocking off her own mark in the 400 free, winning with a time of 3:55.44 — nearly 3 seconds faster than Ledecky's pace in Indianapolis.

+“It's going to be a great field,” Ledecky said.
+“I've always done a pretty solid job in the period between the trials and the games at being faster at the games.
+The goal is no different this time around.
+Hopefully, that will put me in a good position in the 400.”

 The 27-year-old Ledecky is set to swim four events at her nation's trials, all of them freestyle events ranging from 200 to 1,500 meters.
-She already has six individual gold medals — more than any female swimmer in Olympic history.
+She already has six individual gold medals — more than any female swimmer in Olympic history — and an overall haul of 10 medals that includes seven golds.

-“I'm pretty excited,” Ledecky said after the victory ceremony.
-“I never imagined I would go to a fourth Olympic Games.”

-The expected second spot on the Olympic team will go to Paige Madden, the runner-up behind Ledecky at 4:02.08.
+“I never thought I would make it there,” Ledecky said, remembering her Olympic debut at the 2012 London Games.
+“I never dreamed of that as a young kid.”

+After winning a surprising gold in her only event, the 800 free, Ledecky was determined to reach ever greater heights.

+“I wanted to get back to that level, prove that I wasn't just a one-hit wonder,” she said.
+“But at the same time, I reminded myself that anything more than that is just like icing on the cake, the cherry on top.”

+That makes her appreciate a fourth trip to the Olympics even more.

-Aaron Shackell, a local favorite from suburban Carmel, earned his first trip to the Olympics with a victory in the men’s 400 freestyle.
+Then there's Aaron Shackell, a local favorite from suburban Carmel, who will be heading to the Olympics for the first time after winning the men’s 400 freestyle.

 Shackell touched in 3:45.46 to hold off Kieran Smith, the bronze medalist in this event at the Tokyo Olympics.
 Smith used a strong finishing kick to claim the runner-up spot in 3:45.76, which should be enough to get him back to the Summer Games.

-The top two in each individual event are expected to make the powerhouse American team.
+The top two in each individual event are expected to make the powerhouse American team, which also bodes well for Paige Madden, the runner-up behind Ledecky in 4:02.08.

 Ledecky and Shackell were both overshadowed on the opening night of the trials by Gretchen Walsh.
 The 21-year-old from the University of Virginia set a world record in a semifinal heat of the 100-meter butterfly with a time of 55.18.